mdn/translated-content/files/zh-cn/mozilla/add-ons/webextensions/working_with_the_tabs_api/index.md

 ![Example of the console.log output, from the move tabs feature, in the debugging console](console.png)

-The move code first calls `callOnActiveTab()` which in turn calls `getCurrentWindowTabs()` to get a {{WebExtAPIRef("tabs.Tab")}} object containing the active window’s tabs.
+The move code first calls `callOnActiveTab()` which in turn calls `getCurrentWindowTabs()` to get a {{WebExtAPIRef("tabs.Tab")}} object containing the active window's tabs.
 It then loops through the object to find and return the active tab object:

 ```js
  function callOnActiveTab(callback) {